rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 ## [ruby-rubocop](https://marketplace.visualstudio.com/items?itemName=misogi.ruby-rubocop)

-Having rubocop configured in our ruby project will help us to maintain the quality of the code, especially if our project is being developed by a team.
-This extension will let us autoformat and correct our code basing it the directives written in the .rubucop.yml file.
-With only a key shortcut your code will be formatted in a second, is fast, is good, is a **must-have** extension.
+Having RuboCop configured in your ruby project will help you to maintain the quality of the code, especially if your project is being developed by a team.
+This extension will let you autoformat and correct your code basing it the directives written in the .rubucop.yml file.
+With only a key shortcut your code will be formatted in a second, is fast, is good, is an **essential** extension.

 **Features:**